MichaelGrupp/evo/README.md

 Some ROS-related features require a ROS installation, see [here](http://www.ros.org/).
 We are testing this package with ROS Noetic and Jazzy.

-*Note:* reading ROS bag files works also without a ROS installation thanks to the great [rosbags](https://pypi.org/project/rosbags/) package that is installed together with evo.
+> Reading ROS bag files works also without a ROS installation thanks to the great [rosbags](https://pypi.org/project/rosbags/) package that is installed together with evo.
 This allows you also to read ROS 1 & 2 bags even if you don't have one of those ROS distros installed. (except for reading `/tf` topics, because there we need the buffer implementation from ROS)

 **contextily (optional)**